Test Aimed at Predicting CHD Risk Approved by FDA

 “A cardiac test that helps better predict future CHD risk in women, and especially black women, may help health care professionals identify these patients before they experience a serious CHD event, like a heart attack,” said Alberto Gutierrez, director of the Office of In Vitro Diagnostics and Radiological Health in the FDA’s Center for Devices and Radiological Health.
 “We hope the clearance of this test will improve preventative care and reduce CHD-related mortality and morbidity in these patients.”Read the FDA’s announcement.

-Keywords: 1-Alkyl-2-acetylglycerophosphocholine Esterase, Biological Markers, Coronary Artery Disease, Female, Inflammation, Myocardial Infarction, Risk Factors, United States Food and Drug Administration
+Keywords: 1-Alkyl-2-acetylglycerophosphocholine Esterase, Biomarkers, Coronary Artery Disease, Female, Inflammation, Myocardial Infarction, Risk Factors, United States Food and Drug Administration

 < Back to Listings